AntonyQuang/day-071-pandas-data-exploration/readme.md

 How to find duplicate entries with .duplicated() and .drop_duplicates()

+duplicated_rows = df_apps_clean[df_apps_clean.duplicated()]

 How to convert string and object data types into numbers with .to_numeric()

 How to use plotly to generate beautiful pie, donut, and bar charts as well as box and scatter plots

+    Use nested loops to remove unwanted characters from multiple columns

+    Filter Pandas DataFrames based on multiple conditions using both .loc[] and .query()

+    Create bubble charts using the Seaborn Library

+    Style Seaborn charts using the pre-built styles and by modifying Matplotlib parameters

+    Use floor division (i.e., integer division) to convert years to decades

+    Use Seaborn to superimpose a linear regressions over our data

+    Make a judgement if our regression is good or bad based on how well the model fits our data and the r-squared metric

+    Run regressions with scikit-learn and calculate the coefficients.

 I used Colabotory but you could also use Jupyter